Greg Miller's Big Year Tour Series

 Night in Newport Beach.

-The jetties and breakwaters of Ballona Creek and Playa Del Rey are a wonderful place to see rocky shorebirds like Black Oystercatcher, Wandering Tattler, Surfbird, Black Turnstone, and Whimbrel up close and personal.
+The jetties and breakwaters around Playa Del Rey are a wonderful place to see rocky shorebirds like Black Oystercatcher, Wandering Tattler, Surfbird, Black Turnstone, and Whimbrel up close and personal.
 Loons, grebes, diving ducks, and gulls add to the experience.
+Sometimes rarer gulls like Mew and Glaucous-winged can be found here.
+We will spend a few hours on the coast here, and have lunch in this classic California beach town.

 Night in Borrego Springs.

-We’re going to be typical birders this morning and start out at a sewage treatment pond in a beautiful, lush pocket of desert looking for Crissal Thrasher and Brewer’s Sparrow.
-White-winged Doves will be flying about town and we may find a Gray Flycatcher or Plumbeous Vireo in one of the resort oases.
-We may give one more try for Sagebrush Sparrow and LeConte’s Thrasher in the alkaline flats if needed, and we should find Black-throated Sparrow, Greater Roadrunner, White-throated Swift, and Rock Wren along the way.
+We’re going to be classic birders this morning and start out at a sewage treatment pond, but actually the lush pocket of desert surrounding the ponds are a great place to look for Crissal Thrasher and Sage Thrasher.
+Lark, ‘Gambel’s’ White-crowned, and Brewer’s Sparrows may be found in nice flocks.
+White-winged Doves will be flying about town and we may find a Gray Flycatcher or Plumbeous Vireo in one of the resort oasis.
+Some alkaline flats will be a nice place to try for Sagebrush Sparrow and LeConte’s Thrasher if needed.
+We should find Black-throated Sparrow, Verdin, Black Phoebe, and Rock Wren along the way.
+Phainopepla are commonly seen feasting on Desert Mistletoe.
+Watch for Western Side-blotched Lizards and other reptiles if the weather allows.
+The Roadrunner Club housing community has multiple freshwater ponds that host a large number of overwintering American Wigeon.
+Scanning through the flocks can often turn up Eurasian Wigeon and other interesting ducks.
+Costa’s Hummingbirds are common at flowering cacti.

-Day 8 ~ Departure from San Diego International Airport (SAN)
+Day 8 – Local birding around San Diego.
+Departure from San Diego Int.
+Airport (SAN).

 Cost is $2,100 per person, based upon double occupancy, from San Diego, CA (Airport code SAN).